substratusai/kubeai/docs/benchmarks/prefix-cache-routing.md

 # Benchmarking Prefix Aware Load Balancing

-Prefix Aware Load Balancing is able to improve throughput and Time To First Token (TTFT).
-The benchmarks an demonstrate improvement of of TTFT from 39163.80 ms to 237.06 ms simply by enabling Prefix Aware Load Balancing.
+Prefix Aware Load Balancing is able to improve throughput, inter-token latency and Time To First Token (TTFT).
+Even under heavy load the Time to First Token stays stable.

+The benchmarks demonstrate the following improvements by enabling Prefix Aware Load Balancing under heavy load (8000 concurrent requests):

+* TTFT from 39163.80 ms to 237.06 ms.
+* Total token throughput (token/second) from 47609.83 to 67333.71.
+* Inter-token latency from 194.44 ms 79.90 ms.

 <img src="./prefix-aware-load-balancing-mean-ttft.png" />

-Exploring how Prefix Cache aware routing affects
-1. time to first token
-2. total token throughput

 ## model used